-The temperature, salinity and fluorescence data collected by the CTD systems showed considerable structure in both the along isobath and cross isobath directions and significant interannual variability.
-The SEABIRD surface salinity for AL9204 is contoured in Figure 7.
-The SEABIRD bottom temperature for both bongo surveys AL9205 and AL9403-II are presented in Figure 8.
-The most significant oceanographic observations was the presence of a cold (<3 °), fresh (<32 PSU) water in 1992 (see discussion below) and a warm (>13° C), salty (>34 PSU) water impinging on the bank in the southwestern corner of the survey in 1994 (Figure 8)
+The temperature, salinity and fluorescence data collected by the CTD systems showed considerable structure, in both the along isobath and cross isobath directions, and significant interannual variability.
+The SEABIRD surface salinity for the April 1992 Albatross cruise is contoured in Fig. 7.
+The SEABIRD bottom temperature for both bongo surveys Albatross, May and April (II) are presented in Fig. 8 respectively.
+The most significant oceanographic observations was the presence of a cold (<3°), fresh (<32 PSU) water in 1992 (see discussion below) and a warm (>13°C), salty (>34 PSU) water impinging on the bank in the southwestern corner of the survey in 1994 (Fig. 8).

-Two TOW-YO sections conducted in 1993 demonstrate the difference in water column structure as a function of tidal phase (Figure 9).
-Two tow-yo sections were also conducted during an off-bank phase of the tide in the early hours of May 24, 1994.
-In Figure 10, the most notable feature is the relatively high values of fluorescence near the tidal front and distributed throughout the water column.
+Two Tow-Yo sections conducted in 1993 demonstrate the difference in water column structure as a function of tidal phase (Fig. 9).
+Two Tow-Yo sections were also conducted during an off-bank phase of the tide in the early hours of 24 May 1994.
+In Fig. 10, the most notable feature is the relatively high values of fluorescence near the tidal front and distributed throughout the water column.